Saddleworth moor - site of Ian Bradly and myra hindley murders

 John Kilbride: Ian Brady and Myra Hindley’s First Recorded Victim

-The young boy had agreed to help Hindley load boxes into her car.
-Hindley then offered to drive Kilbride home.
-When he accepted, she lured him onto Saddleworth Moor, claiming that she needed help finding a missing glove.
-Instead of finding a glove, John Kilbride found Ian Brady.
-The twisted man then raped, strangled, and buried Kilbride in a shallow grave.
+When the boy accepted, she lured him onto Saddleworth Moor, claiming she needed help finding a missing glove.
+Instead of the glove, however, Kilbride found Brady, who raped, strangled, and buried him in a shallow grave.

-Two years later, police found Kilbride’s body using a photograph that Brady took of the crime scene.
-It depicts Hindley crouched at the edge of Kilbride’s grave, holding her dog.
+Two years later, police found Kilbride’s body using a photograph Brady had taken of the crime scene.
+The image depicts Hindley uncomfortably crouched at the edge of Kilbride’s grave, holding her dog.

 Lesley Ann Downey: The Moors Murders Second Recorded Victim

-Ten-year-old Lesley Ann Downey visited a holiday fairground on December 26, 1964, known as “Boxing Day” in the United Kingdom.
-This is where Ian Brady and Myra Hindley lured her away from the festivities to Hindley’s home.
-They proceeded to sexually assault, torture, and kill her.
-As you’ll see, this was their M.O.
+Ten-year-old Lesley Ann Downey was visiting a holiday fairground on December 26, 1964, when Brady and Hindley lured her away from the festivities to Hindley’s home.
+There, they proceeded to sexually assault, torture, and kill her.

 During the assault, Brady took a series of nude photographs of Downey, gagged and posed in Hindley’s bedroom.
-As if that wasn’t sick enough, the serial killers took an audio recording of her final moments.
+The pair also took an audio recording of her final moments.

-On the tape, you can hear Downey pleading to God for help, begging for her mother, and screaming that she can’t breathe.
+On the tape, Downey can be heard pleading to God for help, begging for her mother, and screaming that she can’t breathe.
 Meanwhile, Brady and Hindley shush and threaten her.
 The Telegraph reported that for the 16 harrowing minutes that the tape played in court, “the room sat still and silent.”

-Police found the recording and photographs after they searched Hindley’s home.
-Among the evidence, they found a luggage ticket corresponding to a locker at Manchester Central Station.
-Furthermore, they found two suitcases filled with hundreds of sadistic photographs inside the locker.
-This included the photos of Downey and the accompanying audio tape.
+Police found the recording and photographs after a search of Hindley’s home yielded a left-luggage ticket corresponding to a locker at Manchester Central Station.
+Inside the locker, they found two suitcases filled with hundreds of sadistic photographs, including the images and tape of Downey.

-Like Kilbride, Ian Brady and Myra Hindley also dumped Downey’s body on Saddleworth Moor.
+Like Kilbride, Ian Brady and Myra Hindley dumped Downey’s body on Saddleworth Moor.

 Ian Brady behind screen with axe